andresebr/kumodd/README.md

 To setup kumodd, install python and git, then install kumodd and requirements, obtain an Oauth ID required for Google API use, and finally, authorize access to the specified account.

-1. Install python 3 and git. then download kumodd and install the required packages.
+1. Install python 3 and git.
+Then download kumodd and install the dependencies.

+    On Debian or Ubuntu:

     ``` shell
     apt install python3 git